Standard Toolchain Setup for Linux and macOS

 Build the project by running:

-This command will compile the application and all ESP-IDF components, then it will generate the bootloader, partition table, and application binaries.
+This command compiles the application and all ESP-IDF components, then it generates the bootloader, partition table, and application binaries.

 $ idf.py build Running cmake in directory /path/to/hello_world/build Executing "cmake -G Ninja --warn-uninitialized /path/to/hello_world"...
 Warn about uninitialized values. -- Found Git: /usr/bin/git (found version "2.17.0") -- Building empty aws_iot component due to configuration -- Component names: ... -- Component paths: ... ... (more lines of build system output) [527/527] Generating hello_world.bin esptool.py v2.3.1 Project build complete.
 To flash, run this command: ../../../components/esptool_py/esptool/esptool.py -p (PORT) -b 921600 write_flash --flash_mode dio --flash_size detect --flash_freq 40m 0x10000 build/hello_world.bin build 0x1000 build/bootloader/bootloader.bin 0x8000 build/partition_table/partition-table.bin or run 'idf.py -p PORT flash'

-If there are no errors, the build will finish by generating the firmware binary .bin files.
+If there are no errors, the build finishes by generating the firmware binary .bin files.

 Flash onto the Device